- ECTS credits10

 Objectives and Content

 The course gives a practical and theoretical introduction to semantics of programming languages and to a range of important constructs and abstractions used in contemporary languages.
 The (indirect) goal is that an increased understanding of programming languages translates to higher quality of programs that students write and higher productivity in their programming.
-The class also equips the student with basic skills of designing and implementing small languages, where an implementation consists of a parser, type checker, and an interpreter.
+The class equips the student with basic skills of designing and implementing small languages, where an implementation consists of a parser, type checker, and an interpreter.

 The course seeks to make the student well-prepared to learn new programming languages in the future.